spectrumx/sds-code/sdk/docs/README.md

     + [Basic Usage](#basic-usage)
     + [Error Handling](#error-handling)

-The Spectrum Data System (SDS) SDK is a Python package that provides a simple interface for interacting with the SDS Gateway.
+The SpectrumX Data System (SDS) SDK is a Python package that provides a simple interface for interacting with the SDS Gateway.
 The SDK is designed to be easy to use and to provide a high-level interface for common tasks, such as uploading and downloading files, searching for files, and managing RF datasets.

 > [!NOTE]
 >